メインコンテンツまでスキップ

 Match rulesets define the logic that AccelByte Gaming Services (AGS) Matchmaking will use to determine if and when match tickets can be paired together.
 Here are some key terms associated with rulesets:

-• Attributes: also referred to as statistics, these are numeric values, such as matchmaking rating (MMR), that can be used to compare tickets to determine how fit they are to be matched together.
+• Attributes: Also referred to as statistics, these are numeric values, such as matchmaking rating (MMR), that can be used to compare tickets to determine whether they should be matched together.
 These values must be stored in AGS Statistics to be used during matchmaking.

 This article will show you how to configure rules to enable team-based, skill-based, and custom parameter matching between players.
 It will also show you how to flex those rules over time to help reduce wait times in situations where there may be low player traffic or a large skill variance between players.